AXION-MONEY/liquidity-amo/README.md

 2) There are a few complexities under the hood:
    * When a user buys ION with USD, the Axion protocol (via the LiquidityAMO contract) mints ION for the user and sells them for USD.
 Then it pairs the USD it receives with "Free-minted ION" (called protocol-owned ION) in the Frax vocabulary and farms it.
-This free-minted ION is burned when liquidity is removed from the pool (it just serves to farm the USD backing)
+This free-minted ION is burned when liquidity is removed from the pool (the free-minted ION only serves to farm the USD backing)
    * USD is a generic name for a reference stable coin paired with ION in the AMO.
 ION can be paired with USDC and USDT which have value 1, or with staked stablecoins (such as sDAI or sUSDe which fundamental value very progressively increase in time)